List of Battle Royale characters: Mitsuko Souma

 Due to her emotional abuse, she has a twisted idea of sex, thinking that it is the solution to everything, which led her to rape a wounded Yuichiro Takiguchi, thinking it would make him feel better.
 She became upset when he said that it hurt him, and thinking that he was rejecting her, she killed him.
 She later came across Kazuo Kiriyama, another student who similarly to Mitsuko had been responsible for the majority of the deaths during the Program and almost immediately, the two engaged in a gunfight.
 Having been shot in her right arm, Mitsuko then attempted to seduce him by stripping completely naked, a tactic she had used on other men in the past.
 However, due to his sociopathic behavior, Kiriyama did not fall for her act and proceeded to injure Mitsuko by regularly shooting her in random parts of her body which left her in agony and caused her to remember various moments of her life.
-Her childlike personality seizing control, Mitsuko began calling for her father while repeatingly saying "Magical Tool".
+Her childlike personality seizing control, Mitsuko began calling for her father while repeatedly saying "Magical Tool".
 Kiriyama then proceeded to end Mitsuko's life by shooting her through the face which destroyed her nose and eventually resulted in her death seconds later with her final thoughts being composed of her calling for her biological father and that he'd promised not to leave her.

 In the extended version of the film, a flashback portrayed a young Mitsuko returning home from school.
 At home she found her mother severely drunk, along with an unknown man who had paid Ms. Souma to molest her daughter.
 Mitsuko, in self-defense, quickly pushed him down the stairs - the act happened to break his neck, instantly killing him.